|

 He

-hailed from Jharkhand and he published his first book on poems in 1947.
+hails from Jharkhand.
+He published his first book on poems in 1947.
 It is learnt that by selling his books he managed

 to get into the college.
-He was regular contributor of Hor Sambad in
+He was a regular contributor to Hor Sambad on

 various topics, poems and short stories.
-Notable among his publication was Santal Hul.
+Notable among his publication is Santal Hul.

 Gomasta